 It's a difficult topic to pin down — one with a fascinating past and an exciting future.
 Out of both genuine interest and forward-thinking practicality, it's important to understand both where it's been and where it's going.

 Here, we'll get some perspective on both.
-We're going to take a look at how content marketing has evolved in the past decade, and how it's going to evolve in the next one.
+We're going to take a look at how content marketing has evolved in the past decade, and how it's going to evolve in the next one according to expert predictions.

 How Content Marketing Evolved in the Past Decade